marcmylemans/marcmylemans.github.io/_posts/2025-10-27-homelab-laptop-openwrt-proxmox.md

     -   Once booted, assign `net0` as WAN and `net1` as LAN.
 3.  **Passthrough the laptop's Wi-Fi adapter** so OpenWRT can use it as an additional WAN link.
+4. Install required packages in the OpenWRT VM:
+    ``` bash
+    opkg update
+    opkg install kmod-iwlwifi iwlwifi-firmware-iwl7265d wireless-tools wpad-basic
+    ```
+    > You can find out your Wi-Fi module and drivers in the Troubleshooting Wi-Fi Passthrough steps.
+    {: .prompt-tip }

 ------------------------------------------------------------------------